thieu1995/MetaPerceptron/README.md

 MetaPerceptron (Metaheuristic-optimized Multi-Layer Perceptron) is a Python library that implements variants and the traditional version of Multi-Layer Perceptron models.
-These include Metaheuristic-optimized MLP models (GA, PSO, WOA, TLO, DE, ...) and Gradient Descent-optimized MLP models (SGD, Adam, Adelta, Adagrad, ...).
+These include Metaheuristic-trained MLP models (GA, PSO, WOA, TLO, DE, ...) and Gradient Descent-trained MLP models (SGD, Adam, Adelta, Adagrad, ...).
 It provides a comprehensive list of optimizers for training MLP models and is also compatible with the Scikit-Learn library.
 With MetaPerceptron, you can perform searches and hyperparameter tuning using the features provided by the Scikit-Learn library.